Tsarevna Sophia Alexeievna, Regent of Russia

 Sophia had three half-siblings from her father’s second marriage to Natalya Kirillovna Naryshkina:

 On February 9, 1676, five years after marrying Natalya Kiillovna, Alexei I, Tsar of All Russia died of a heart attack at the age of 46.
-He was succeeded by his eldest surviving son from his first marriage, 15-year-old Feodor III.
-Even though Feodor was well educated and had a fine intellect, his debilitating physical condition prevented him from really reigning.
+He was succeeded by 15-year-old Feodor III, his eldest surviving son from his first marriage.
+Even though Feodor was well educated and had a fine intellect, his debilitating physical condition prevented him from fully reigning.
 Throughout Feodor’s reign, the government was largely run by Artamon Sergeyevich Matveev, who had raised Natalya Kirillovna and had become a close friend of her husband Alexei.
 Feodor married twice but he had no surviving children and died on May 7, 1682, at the age of 20.

 Feodor’s death triggered the Streltsy Uprising of 1682, a struggle for the succession between the families of the two wives of Alexei I. Alexei’s son by his first wife, Feodor III, left no surviving heir.
 Feodor was followed next in the line of succession by his only surviving full brother, the 15-year-old Ivan, who had serious physical and mental disabilities.
 The family of Natalya Kirillovna Naryshkina, instead wanted her ten-year-old son Peter to succeed.
 The Boyar Duma, a council of Russian nobles, chose Peter to become Tsar of All Russia with his mother as regent.

-To protect her brother Ivan’s interests, Sophia led a rebellion of the Streltsy, an elite military corps, in April – May 1682.
+To protect the interests of her brother Ivan, Sophia led a rebellion of the Streltsy, an elite military corps, in April – May 1682.
 During the rebellion, some of Peter’s relatives and allies were murdered, including two of his maternal uncles and his father’s good friend Artamon Sergeyevich Matveev.
 The rebellion made it possible for Sophia, her maternal family the Miloslavskys, and their allies to insist that Peter and Ivan be proclaimed joint Tsars, with Ivan being the senior Tsar.
 Sophia acted as Regent during the minority of Ivan and Peter and ruled as an autocrat.

 Streltsy Uprising of 1682 – Ivan Naryshkin, Natalya Kirillovna Naryshkina’s brother, is dragged out of the palace while Peter I consoles his mother and Sophia watches with satisfaction; Credit – Wikipedia

-For the first time since Elena Vasilyevna Glinskaya ruled as Regent for her son Tsar Ivan IV (the Terrible) from 1533 – 1538, a woman was in charge.
-Prince Vasily Golitsyn was Sophia’s adviser and favorite, and some suspect, also her lover.
-During her regency, Sophia continued the military reforms of her father Alexei I and brother Feodor III.
+For the first time since Elena Vasilyevna Glinskaya ruled as Regent for her son Tsar Ivan IV (the Terrible) from 1533 – 1538, a woman was in charge of Russia.
+Prince Vasily Golitsyn was Sophia’s adviser and favorite, and possibly her lover.
+During her regency, Sophia continued the military reforms of her father Alexei I and her brother Feodor III.
 Golitsyn oversaw foreign policy and his most important accomplishments were the Eternal Peace Treaty of 1686 with Poland and the 1689 Treaty of Nerchinsk with China.
 However, the Russian defeat in the Crimean campaigns of 1687 and 1689 began to lead to Sophia’s downfall.

-The military defeats meant that the reputation of Peter I increased.
+The military defeats meant that Peter I’s reputation increased.
 His political involvement grew and his popularity with the Russian people increased.
 Even the infirm Ivan V began to rebel against his sister Sophia.
-With Peter’s coming of age and his marriage, the possibility of Sophia’s dismissal as Regent seemed a very real possibility.
+With Peter’s coming of age and his marriage, the possibility of Sophia’s dismissal as Regent seemed very real.
 Therefore, Sophia and her followers planned to assassinate Peter but he was told of the plot and escaped.
-Eventually, Sophia had no followers ready to take risks for her interests.
+Eventually, Sophia had no followers willing to take risks for her interests.
 She was arrested, forced to give up her position as a member of the royal family, and forced to withdraw to the Novodevichy Convent under guard.

 Ilya Repin’s 1879 painting portrays Sophia after her fall from power, confined to a cell in the Novodevichy Convent; Credit – Wikipedia